Ohzehn Textiles

 Retail districts

-"Moving AFW to the Museum of Contemporary Art was a decision made at the end of last year that looked bold on paper and delivered in practice," Kellie Hush told FashionNetwork.com.
-"In between, the designer lineup was as diverse as it has ever been, and every one of them showed up with something to say."
+"Moving AFW to the Museum of Contemporary Art was a decision made at the end of last year that looked bold on paper and delivered in practice.
+Sydney harbour as backdrop, the MCA's architecture as frame."

 Local apparel media, podcasts, and newsletters worth following